Research & Test Reactors

 On this page:

 The NRC's Office of Nuclear Reactor Regulation (NRR) has oversight responsibility for the licensing of operating research and test reactors.
 Within NRR, the staff within the Research and Test Reactors Branches of the Division of Policy and Rulemaking (DPR) performs most functions associated with the regulation of research and test reactors.
 These efforts take the facility from initial licensing through transition to decommissioning status.
-The Office of Federal and State Materials and Environmental Management Programs (FSME) has project management and inspection oversight for decommissioning research and test reactors.
+The Office of Nuclear Material Safety and Safeguards (NMSS) has project management and inspection oversight for decommissioning research and test reactors.
 There are three major oversight responsibilities for operating research and test reactors: Program Management, Inspection, and Operator Licensing.

 The Research and Test Reactor staff offer an introductory course that provides a general familiarity with Research and Test Reactor designs, facilities, equipment, operating characteristics, technical specifications, inspection requirements, and current areas of concern to the NRC.